ConnorSweeneyDev/.config/readme.md

 PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget` - enable Run at startup - my favourite tools are:
-- Run with an activation shortcut of `shift+backspace`, input smoothing disabled, clear previous query on launch enabled, preferred monitor primary, all plugins off except window walker - this allows switching windows by searching their name instead of alt tabbing.
+- Run with an activation shortcut of `shift+backspace`, input smoothing disabled, clear previous query on launch enabled, preferred monitor primary, all plugins off except "Program" - this behaves the windows run dialog but without cortana, searching the internet or any other annoyances.
 - Color Picker with an activation shortcut of `win+shift+c` and HEX, RGB and VEC4 enabled.
 - Mouse Jump with an activation shortcut of `win+shift+d` and a max size of `1200x900`.
 - Screen Ruler with an activation shortcut of `win+shift+p`.